 Below the menu and the buttons is the main window, which lists the files and subdirectories of the current directory.
 A user can browse up and down the directory tree by double clicking on a directory name (down 1 level), or clicking the Up One Level button.
 The user can select an individual file or directory from the main window box by left clicking once on it.
 A user can also edit any directory or file name from the main window.
 To edit a file name or directory name, right click on the file or directory and make changes to the name.
-Pressing enter saves the new directory or file name text box below.
+Pressing enter saves the new directory or file name.
+Be sure that the name of the selected file or directory appears in the file name text box below.